 - What are the learning goals and outcomes for your RA Training efforts?
 How can these guide the selection of your strategies and formats?

-- How can you develop a review and continuous improvement recess for RA Training and development?
+- How can you develop a review and continuous improvement process for RA Training and development?